Snail: Overview

 Snails that respire using a lung belong to the group Pulmonata.
 As traditionally defined, the Pulmonata were found to be polyphyletic in a molecular study per Jörger et al., dating from 2010.
 But snails with gills also form a polyphyletic group; in other words, snails with lungs and snails with gills form a number of taxonomic groups that are not necessarily more closely related to each other than they are related to some other groups.

 Both snails that have lungs and snails that have gills have diversified so widely over geological time that a few species with gills can be found on land and numerous species with lungs can be found in freshwater.
 Even a few marine species have lungs.

-Snails can be found in a very wide range of environments, including ditches, deserts, and the abyssal depths of the sea.
+Snails can be found in a very wide range of environments.
+The environments including ditches, deserts, and the abyssal depths of the sea.
 Although land snails may be more familiar to laymen, marine snails constitute the majority of snail species, and have much greater diversity and a greater biomass.
 Numerous kinds of snail can also be found in fresh water.

 Most snails have thousands of microscopic tooth-like structures located on a banded ribbon-like tongue called a radula.
 The radula works like a file, ripping food into small pieces.
 Many snails are herbivorous, eating plants or rasping algae from surfaces with their radulae, though a few land species and many marine species are omnivores or predatory carnivores.
 Snails cannot absorb colored pigments when eating paper or cardboard so their feces are also colored.

 Several species of the genus Achatina and related genera are known as giant African land snails; some grow to 38 cm from snout to tail, and weigh 1 kg.
 The largest living species of sea snail is Syrinx aruanus; its shell can measure up to 90 cm in length, and the whole animal with the shell can weigh up to 18 kg.
 The smallest land snail, Angustopila psammion, was discovered in 2022 and measures 0.6 mm in diameter.

 The largest known land gastropod is the African giant snail Achatina achatina, the largest recorded specimen of which measured 39.3 cm from snout to tail when fully extended, with a shell length of 27.3 cm in December 1978.
 It weighed exactly 900 g (about 2 lb).
 Named Gee Geronimo, this snail was owned by Christopher Hudson (1955–79) of Hove, East Sussex, UK, and was collected in Sierra Leone in June 1976.

-Snails are protostomes.
-That means during development, in the gastrulation phase, the blastopore forms the mouth first.
+Snails are protostomes, which means that during development, in the gastrulation phase, the blastopore forms the mouth first.
 Cleavage in snails is spiral holoblastic patterning.
 In spiral holoblastic cleavage, the cleavage plane rotates each division and the cell divisions are complete.
 Snails do not undergo metamorphosis after hatching.
 Snails hatch in the form of small adults.
 The only additional development they will undergo is to consume calcium to strengthen their shell.
 Snails can be male, female, hermaphroditic, or parthenogenetic so there are many different systems of sexual determination.